-As personal injury lawyers in Brisbane, the Gold Coast, NSW & VIC, we often get asked "What can I claim?"
+As personal injury lawyers in Brisbane, the Gold Coast & QLD, we often get asked "What can I claim?"

 That answer can be complex, as each claim for personal injury is unique to each person, so working out the range of compensation tailored just to your injury is a considerable task of legal analysis.